-Each recruitment process can differ but it takes approximately 16 weeks from receiving applications to the start of a training course.
-The timeline for each recruitment process will be published in the Candidate Information Packs as soon as dates have been set.
+Each recruitment process can differ but it can take up to 6 months from receiving applications to the start of a training course.
+The timeline for each recruitment process will be published on the website as soon as dates have been set.